 Bitex.com Withdrawal fees

-This exchange charges a withdrawal fee amounting to 0.0001 BTC when you withdraw BTC.
-This fee is below the industry average, which was 0.000612 BTC per BTC-withdrawal the last time we made an empirical study.
+This exchange charges a withdrawal fee amounting to 0.0005 BTC when you withdraw BTC.
+This fee is slightly below the industry average, which was 0.00064 BTC per BTC-withdrawal the last time we made an empirical study.
 Accordingly, the withdrawal fees here are a small edge against Bitex.com's competitors in the crypto exchange industry.

 In addition to depositing cryptocurrency to the platform, Bitex.com also lets you deposit fiat currency.
 However, there are only three supported fiat currencies: the US dollar (USD), the Indian Rupee (INR) and the Arab Emirates Dirham (AED).